Looking for More Innovation? Here’s how to find it!

 Portfolio Intelligence is something that leaders must develop – most simply don’t know enough about what is happening in key projects and initiatives that are essential to the success of their strategies.
 Senior Leaders need to know more, but how to do this in the most efficient manner possible?

 How do you get people to bottom-line the conversation about a project, while ensuring that none of the important details get lost?
-If you are talking to a senior executive how do you bring them up to speed without testing their patience?
+If you are talking to a senior leader how do you bring them up to speed without testing their patience?

 Our research points to 5 key pieces of information – that is a rating of project performance in respect of each of the following: